5HT2/taro-bot/plugins/README.md

 go build -o "bin/" -buildmode=plugin "plugins/my-plugin/"
 ```

-If you want your plugin to be loaded, you must add it to the `DefaultPlugins` list in `bot/config.go`, or the `config/plugins.json` file (described in the main README).
+If you want your plugin to be loaded, you must add it to the `DefaultPlugins` list in `bot/config.go`, or the `config/plugins.json` file.

 ## Hot-reloading plugins